dampdigits/leetcode75/README.md

 # leetcode75
-Ace Coding Interview with 75 Qs
+- Ace Coding Interview with 75 Qs
+- 75 essential & trending problems
+- Must do problem list for interview prep

+## Language used in solutions
+- Java
+- Python3